prestonbridgers/bitonic_sort/README.md

 June 17, 2022: 10am-11am (Setup the cuda code with makefiles, helpers, etc.
 Can't get any print outs from the kernels...)

+June 17, 2022: 11:30am-12:30pm (Got the indexing math working during the initial kernel calls for each stage of the algorithm.
+The values retrieved from arr are wrong, though.
+Probably some issue with the copy from host to device.)

 ### Jacob Villemagne

 June 15, 2022: 2pm-4pm (Class Time: Started OpenMPI implementation)